Tianfu-swarm/firefly_two-phase_performance/README.md

 This repository accompanies the publication:

-**“Bimodal Performance in Time Synchronization in Distributed Agents”**
+**“Bimodal Synchronization Performance: Why Noise and Sparse Connectivity Can Improve Collective Timing”**

 accepted at *The 18th International Conference on the Simulation of Adaptive Behavior (SAB 2026)*.